pierremolinaro/acan-stm32/README.md

   }
 }
 ```
 `CANMessage` is the class that defines a CAN message.
 The `message` object is fully initialized by the default constructor.
-Here, we set the `id` to `0x542` for sending a standard data frame, without data, with this identifier.
+Here, we set the `id` to `0x542` for sending a standard data frame, with 8 data bytes.

 The `can.tryToSendReturnStatus` tries to send the message.
 It returns `0` if the message has been sucessfully added to the driver transmit buffer.